Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

         1. As a Returning Visitor, I want to find information physiotherapy and services offered by Bruna Fernandesd.
         2. As a Returning Visitor, I want to find the best way to get in contact with the website for any questions the user may have.
         3. As a Returning Visitor, I want to be able to book appointments for current and future appointments.
-        4. As a Returning Visitor, I want the user to be able to sign-up for Membership where they can access Do it yourself videos at home and access in-                depth information on types of services and methods that they can receive at discount prices.
+        4. As a Returning Visitor, I want the user to be able to sign-up for Membership where they can access Do it yourself videos at home and access in-depth                             information on types of services and methods that they can receive at discount prices.

     -   #### Frequent User Goals
+    -
         1. As a Frequent User, I want to check to see if there are any updated videos on the members page for fitness and strength purposes.
         2. As a Frequent User, I want to check to see if there are updated physiotherapy methods and information in the members page.
         3. As a Frequent User, I want to be able to contact the owner on queries through a contact page.